-When players chooses to share their content your game gets a chance to grow its audience organically.
+When players choose to share their content your game gets a chance to grow its audience organically.
 Shared content is often the first thing that a players’ friends see from your game.

 Make sure that your content is enticing in the context of a player’s friend who has never seen your game before.
 If you have rich in-game characters, be sure to add these to your images, and don’t reuse images for multiple objects.

 Track the success of your shared content with Facebook Analytics.
 You can view the reach of particular stories, understand the demographics of who is sharing and engaging with your content and optimize future efforts based on this understanding.
 This data is available online and through an API for developers.